must-gatherto collect data

 $ oc describe <registry-example-migration-rvwcm> -n openshift-migration

-The output identifies the PV with
+The output identifies the persistent volume with

 status: phase: Completed podVolumeRestoreErrors: - kind: PodVolumeRestore name: <registry-example-migration-rvwcm-98t49> namespace: openshift-migration podVolumeRestoreResticErrors: - kind: PodVolumeRestore name: <registry-example-migration-rvwcm-98t49> namespace: openshift-migration